ccstan99/stampy-nlp/README.md

 ## Setup Docker

 1. Install [Docker](https://docs.docker.com/get-docker/)
-2. Authenticate Docker to Google Cloud: `gcloud auth configure-docker`
+2. Authenticate Docker to Google Cloud: `gcloud auth configure-docker us-west1-docker.pkg.dev`

 One thing worth remembering here is that Google Cloud Run containers assume that they'll get a Linux x64 image.
 The deployment scripts should generate appropriate images, but it might be an issue if your deployments don't want to work